vuepress-theme-hope/vuepress-theme-hope-v1/docs/theme/src/en/guide/navbar.md

 # NavBar

+## Prefix support

+The NavBarItem in the theme configuration adds a `prefix` field.
+It can add a path prefix for all the items under it.

 ## Icon support

 The NavBarItem in the theme configuration adds a `icon` field.
 Fill in the FontClass of the icon, then the navbar will display the icon.